Top 5 This Week

 Colorado Outdoors: Skiing, Hiking, Cycling, and the World’s Best Mountain Recreation

-Colorado‘s outdoor recreation reputation is not exaggerated — it is, if anything, undersold.
-The state’s combination of 58 peaks above 14,000 feet, the most skiable terrain in the United States, 3,000 miles of river, 3,700 miles of trails in national forests alone, and a year-round outdoor culture that treats mountain access as a basic quality-of-life requirement creates an outdoor recreation environment that is genuinely without peer in the continental United States.
-Here is the full scope of what Colorado offers.
+Colorado‘s reputation for the outdoors isn’t exaggerated — if anything, it’s undersold.
+Stack up the numbers: 53 ranked peaks above 14,000 feet (58 counting named subsidiary summits), the most skiable terrain of any U.S. state, 3,000 miles of river, 3,700 miles of trail in the national forests alone, and a local culture that treats mountain access as a basic quality-of-life requirement.
+Few places in the lower 48 come close.
+Here is the full scope of what the state offers.

 Maroon Bells mountain peaks reflected in Maroon Lake Aspen Colorado Elk Mountains